 - Subverted in that he actually puts on his spare shoes by mistake.

-- A rare live-action version is Sylar of Heroes.
-Whenever he's especially annoyed or pissed off, his eyebrows take on a life of their own.
-Of course, this is Zachary Quinto's eyebrows we're talking about.
+- Sylar of Heroes.
+Whenever he's especially annoyed or pissed off, his Big Ol' Eyebrows take on a life of their own and makes him look even more terrifying.